Car Test Centre, England

 What is the pass rate at Newport (Isle of Wight)?

-The current overall pass rate at Newport (Isle of Wight) driving test centre is 52.3%, calculated from 4.3K recorded tests.
-The first-time pass rate, candidates passing on their initial attempt, is 51.5%.
+The current pass rate at Newport (Isle of Wight) driving test centre is 52.4%, calculated from 3.9K tests in 2024-25.
+The first-time pass rate, candidates passing on their initial attempt, is 53.1%.
+Across all DVSA reporting periods on record, the lifetime average is 50.7% (from 11.1K tests).

 Is Newport (Isle of Wight) an easy or hard test centre?

-Newport (Isle of Wight) is ranked #129 of 326 UK car test centres by pass rate, placing it in the top half of car pass rates nationally.
-Its pass rate of 52.3% compares to a UK average of 48%.
-Higher pass rates often correlate with quieter rural or suburban routes; lower rates with dense urban centres featuring complex junctions and multi-lane roundabouts.
+Newport (Isle of Wight) is ranked #127 of 323 UK car test centres by pass rate, placing it in the top half of car pass rates nationally.
+Its pass rate of 52.4% compares to a UK average of 48.7%.
+Much of the spread comes down to route geography: lighter traffic and simpler junctions lift a centre, dense city driving and complex roundabouts pull it down.

 How does Newport (Isle of Wight) compare to the UK average?